Last Updated on 2021/11/18

 K T: Think fast and move fast, the market is changing on a daily basis!!

-C_U: How is your experience at Beijing Academy of Creative Arts?
+C_U: How is your experience at the Beijing Academy of Creative Arts?

-C_U: What do you think will be the future of Chinese design market?
-Do you
+C_U: What do you think will be the future of the Chinese design market?
+Do you think the Chinese style can be recognized worldwide?
+What about quality and reputation?

-C_U: How had e-commerce platform like Taobao influenced the evolution of
+C_U: How had an e-commerce platform like Taobao influenced the evolution of design in China?

 Photos: courtesy of Kevin Tallon